elunna/nerfhack-changelog/README.md

 Cartomancers do not receive a starting pet and are unable to tame monsters in the usual way.
 When food is thrown at domestic animals, it only pacifies them rather than taming them.
 Any figurines that generate are automatically converted into summon cards, and the rulebook of create familiar also produces summon cards instead of familiars.
 All standard methods of creating permanent pets have been nullified for Cartomancers.
 On the Astral Plane, they receive an archon card in place of a guardian angel.
 When reading a confused scroll of cloning, they will simply receive a summon card instead of a possible tame pet.

 **Melee combat nerfs**
 * Cartomancers are awful melee fighters - they prefer ranged weapons or fighting behind their summoned help.
-They have some severe penalties for melee combat.
+They receive severe penalties for melee combat.
-* There is a flat -5 to-hit penalty for all melee combat.
+* Flat -5 to-hit penalty for all melee combat.
 * If wearing armor, they receive an additional -20 to-hit penalty
 * If wearing a shield, they receive an additional -10 to-hit penalty
 * If attacking with a wielded weapon, they receive an additional -10 to-hit penalty.